Welcome to GrantTree’s all-in-one guide to startup funding in the UK.

 Equity Crowdfunding platforms

-Debt-funding can be an excellent source of investment capital for your startup, not least because it lets you protect your equity in your business, a top priority for any entrepreneur
+Debt financing can be an excellent source of investment capital for your startup, not least because it lets you protect your equity in your business, a top priority for any entrepreneur.

 Here’s a breakdown of the main types of debt funding you should explore.